DFE-Digital/get-help-with-tech/app/views/landing_pages/digital_platforms.md

 * special schools
 * pupil referral units
 * further education colleges
-* sixth-form colleges
+* sixth-form colleges.

 Virtual schools and colleges are also eligible for the programme.
 This is especially true for virtual schools and colleges that:

 * regularly coordinate and deliver elements of educational provision and curricular content
-* engage with looked-after children
+* engage with looked-after children.

 ## How to apply